How to Set Up an Aquatic Turtle Tank

 - One or more heaters to keep the water in the turtle's habitat in the correct temperature range.
+You should choose stainless steel aquarium heaters or heaters enclosed in plastic cages.
+Turtles can shatter glass heaters and get electrocuted and die!
 You will also need at least two thermometers: One to measure the water temperature, and one to measure the air temperature at the basking area.

 - A system to keep the water in the turtle's habitat clean.
 Almost always this means using a filter.
 If you don't use a filter, you will have to change all the water in the tank every few days.

 - An aquarium water test kit or test strips to check the water chemistry and quality.
 Test strips are easier for beginners, but test kits are more accurate.

 Other things that are nice to have, but that you don't absolutely need, include: